adelnoureddine/jolinar/README.md

 jolinar
 =======

-Jolinar is a Java program for monitoring energy consumption of applications at the process level
+Jolinar is a Java program for monitoring the power consumption of applications at the process level